-Our Eastside Market Review is now available for the fourth quarter of 2016.
+Our Eastside Market Review is now available for the second quarter of 2017.

 You can read the full report online by clicking the image below.

 It was another month of record-setting home prices in June as the area yet again took the prize for the hottest real estate market in the country.
 In a bright spot for buyers, the number of new listings added in June was the highest total for any single month since May 2008.
 While inventory is still low, the pace of sales is slowing and the number of multiple offers are down, suggesting that we may soon see a slight reprieve from the last year of rapid-fire growth.

 The median price of a single-family home on the Eastside soared 19 percent from a year ago to a new record-high of $885,000.
 Despite that increase, multiple offers—while down—are still common.
 With most buyers presenting offers on multiple properties before purchasing a home, working with a broker to create a strong strategic plan, clear negotiating parameters, and a streamlined offer are critical for success.

 The median price of a single-family home in King County climbed 14 percent over a year ago to a new record of $653,000.
 Inventory remains extremely tight, and homes are selling very quickly.
 According to a broker analysis, 80-to-90 percent of sellers in the Puget Sound area are accepting offers on their homes within 30 days of listing.
 In hot neighborhoods, that number can be just a few days.

 Seattle home prices are rising at the fastest rate in nation.
 U.S. Census data shows Seattle is gaining about 1,100 residents week.
 With supply unable to keep up with soaring demand, prices just keep climbing.
 The median price for a single-family home in Seattle jumped 13 percent over a year ago to $750,000.
 The increase in the number of $1 million-plus homes in the city was among the highest in the country.